 Wouldn’t it be a good thing to replace opinion with words that establish a clearer reflection of our confidence in our knowledge, meaning words that imply the kinds of justifications we are prepared to offer?
 I don’t think this is a particularly difficult task, provided we are willing to look honestly at what we claim to know.
 But that may be the real issue.
 We prefer to be vague.
 It masks our uncertainty.
 When we hear something we disagree with, we can say, “That’s only your opinion,” tarring the remark with the brush of inconsequentiality, yet we like to think our own opinion gospel truth.
 For that matter, some of us think the gospel to be truth.
 Is that an opinion?
 Is the gospel?
 To have any real conversation about truth, goodness, or beauty, we must be honest about what we know, honest with ourselves and then with others.
 That honesty begins with clarity about the basic words we use to frame our knowledge.
 Wouldn’t it be a good thing for us to have a basket of terms with specific meanings to express gradations of knowledge rather than a Gordian knot of empty, ludicrous terms like opinion?

 Let’s start at the beginning.
 As Locke said, all knowledge begins with perception, the senses, and reflection, reasoning on them.
 The flood of sense data pouring into our minds must be filtered through a reasoning faculty that seems unique to humans and universal among them.
 And the most elemental perceptual nugget is a fact.
 Let us call it “a datum of experience.”
 Facts are the most reliable knowledge claims we can have.
 The definition tells us why.
-They are simple, pure perceptual inputs, requiring a minimum of perceptual effort or reasoning and, once known, combining to form other facets of experience.
+They are simple, pure sensory inputs, requiring a minimum of perceptual effort or reasoning and, once known, combining to form other facets of experience.
 Empirical science is built on a deep foundation of facts.
 Their simplicity is their elegance.
 We value them because of their unity and clarity, which is entirely a product of their direct perceptibility.
 If it is 96 degrees outside, it is a fact to say so.
 It is not a fact to say it is hot or is that it is hotter today than yesterday, even if true.
 The essence of facticity is simplicity, and its simplicity allows us to call any of our percepts a fact so long as we attempt to avoid reasoning on what we perceive (see “Facts are Fluxy Things“).
 Manipulating that datum of experience must be called something else, no matter how obvious the manipulation seems or how natural the addition to fact that we advance.
-Now people claim all sorts of things to be facts that aren’t, undoubtedly because the term retains some of its power even if used incorrectly, so I think we rather exploit the muddy understanding most people have about the term.
+Now people claim all sorts of things to be facts that aren’t, undoubtedly because the term retains some of its power even if used incorrectly.
+So I think we rather exploit the muddy understanding most people have about the term.
 If you agree with me, better still if everyone agrees with me, I feel safe to call any declaration a fact.
 Claim there is a purgatory in a Roman Catholic church and you have stated a fact.
 Say it in a Lutheran church and it becomes sheer malarkey.
 Put the earth at the center of the universe in the fifteenth century and you have stated a fact as obvious as the sunrise, one everyone “knows.”
 Somehow it sidles out into space in time to satisfy the current fact of its new location.
 Does it make sense to you that these simplest truths about reality are dependent on the assent of the listener?
 On the consensus of the public?
 In the case of purgatory, we have an additional problem, for no declaration of its existence could ever meet the definition of fact.
 Purgatory is imperceptible.
-I am not saying the claim is false, only that it could not be a fact.
-Neither could simple analytic statements like mathematical identities and dictionary definitions.
-And since facticity requires a near absence of reasoning on perceptions, we must eliminate from facticity not only manipulations of fact, identities, and the complex sensations of our inner life but also the beliefs and opinions we build upon them.
+I am not saying the claim is false, only that it cannot be a fact.
+Neither can simple analytic statements like mathematical identities and dictionary definitions. whose meanings are utterly divorced from perception.
+And since facticity requires a near absence of reasoning on perceptions, we must eliminate not only manipulations of fact, identities, and the complex sensations of our inner life but also the beliefs and opinions we build upon them.
 Each of these non-factual declarations deserves its own distinctive name to separate it from fact.